 Four thousand, eight hundred thirty one.
 According to Watchdog Mary’s analysis of the City of San Antonio’s own records 4,831 dogs were euthanized by its Animal Care Services (ACS) department last year.

 Those numbers came as a shock to volunteers who try to help find the pound pups new homes, “It is disgusting that so many are killed.
-That is atrocious," said Laurie Williams.
+That is atrocious," Laurie Williams said.

 More than 2,300 of the dogs euthanized were listed as “unhealthy and untreatable.”
 Some volunteers have their hackles up about that number, saying miscategorizations and miscommunications within ACS is causing some animals to die unnecessarily.